Markham, Caerphilly: History

 The area was formerly known as "Berllan Llwyd" and this name appears on tithe maps until the twentieth century.
 The name would seem to mean "The Grey/Brown Orchard" and was also the name of a farm whose land the modern village was built on.
 The modern Miners Institute and Welfare Club occupy the site of the farm buildings.

 The nature of the area was dramatically changed when the Markham Steam Coal Company opened Markham Colliery in 1913.
 The mine cost £600,000 to sink, but the company also planned and built a new village which would house around 1,000 workers.
 This village quickly became known as Markham by both Welsh and English speakers.
 The planned village was seen as an attractive place to live, as exemplified by the often stated belief that Markham was the first mining village to have a bath in every property.
+It was shown as Markham Village on an Ordnance Survey map published in 1947, the village affix was dropped on later maps however.

 Markham Institute was funded by the colliery workers and built in 1928 on land formerly belonging to the Berllan-Llwyd farm.
 Today Markham is a district of the community of Argoed.